Beatrice Mary Roberts1

 M, #72559, b.
 2 August 1866, d.
 23 January 1939

-Maj.-Gen. Sir George Townshend Forestier Walker was born on 2 August 1866.1 He was the son of Maj.-Gen. George Edmund Lushington Walker and Camilla Georgina Calder.2 He married Lady Mary Maud Diana Liddell, daughter of Henry George Liddell, 2nd Earl of Ravensworth and Mary Diana Gunning-Sutton, on 17 November 1892.1 He died on 23 January 1939 at age 72.1
+Maj.-Gen. Sir George Townshend Forestier Walker was born on 2 August 1866.1 He was the son of Maj.-Gen. George Edmund Lushington Walker and Camilla Georgina Calder.3 He married Lady Mary Maud Diana Liddell, daughter of Henry George Liddell, 2nd Earl of Ravensworth and Mary Diana Gunning-Sutton, on 17 November 1892.1 He died on 23 January 1939 at age 72 at Child Okeford, Blandford, Dorset, England.1,4

-He was educated at Rugby School, Rugby, Warwickshire, England.1 He was educated at Royal Military Academy, Woolwich, Kent, England.1 He fought in the Boer War between 1899 and 1900, where he was mentioned in despatches.1 He gained the rank of Temporary Lieutenant-Colonel.1 He fought in the East African Campaign between 1902 and 1904, where he was mentioned in despatches twice and was wounded.1 He was Chief Staff Officer and AQMG, Somaliland between 1903 and 1904.1 He held the office of Aide-de-Camp to HM King George V between 1907 and 1915.1 He gained the rank of Brigadier-General between 1912 and 1914 in the service of the Staff, Indian Command.1 He fought in the First World War, where he was mentioned in despatches nine times.1 He gained the rank of Brigadier-General between 1914 and 1915 in the service of the General Staff.1 He was invested as a Companion, Order of the Bath (C.B.) in 1915.1 He was commander of the 21st and 27th Divisions between 1915 and 1919.1 He was decorated with the award of Grand Cross, Order of the Redeemer of Greece (2nd Class).1 He was decorated with the award of Commander, Legion of Honour.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1919.1 He gained the rank of Major-General.1 He was Colonel Commandant of the Royal Artillery between 1931 and 1936.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He was educated at Royal Military Academy, Woolwich, Kent, EnglandG.1 He fought in the Boer War between 1899 and 1900, where he was mentioned in despatches.1 He gained the rank of Temporary Lieutenant-Colonel.1 He fought in the East African Campaign between 1902 and 1904, where he was mentioned in despatches twice and was wounded.1 He was Chief Staff Officer and AQMG, Somaliland between 1903 and 1904.1 He held the office of Aide-de-Camp to HM King George V between 1907 and 1915.1 He gained the rank of Brigadier-General between 1912 and 1914 in the Staff, Indian Command.1 He fought in the First World War, where he was mentioned in despatches nine times.1 He gained the rank of Brigadier-General between 1914 and 1915 in the General Staff.1 He was appointed Companion, Order of the Bath (C.B.) in 1915.1 He was commander of the 21st and 27th Divisions between 1915 and 1919.1 He was awarded the Grand Cross, Order of the Redeemer of Greece 2nd Class.1 He was awarded the Commandeur, Ordre national de la Légion d'honneur.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1919.1 He gained the rank of Major-General.1 He was Colonel Commandant of the Royal Artillery between 1931 and 1936.1

 Children of Maj.-Gen. Sir George Townshend Forestier Walker and Lady Mary Maud Diana Liddell